travis-ci/docs-travis-ci-com/user/migrating-from-legacy.md

 ## How can I use container-based infrastructure?

-Container-based is the default for new repositories, but if you want to set it explicitly or have an older repository, add the following line to your `.travis.yml`:
+Container-based infrastructure is the default for new repositories, but if you want to set it explicitly or have an older repository, add the following line to your `.travis.yml`:

 ```yaml
 sudo: false